Dark Matter (H)eats Young Planets

 \paragraph{Disrupting Jovian Formation} We assume that DM is produced in a scenario resulting in equal abundances of DM particles and antiparticles.
 In the presence of elastic scattering interactions with standard model (SM) particles, DM can scatter in forming planets, lose its kinetic energy, and become gravitationally captured.
 Once its number density is large enough for particle-anti-particle annihilation to become efficient, it can become an additional substantial heat source in the system.
 Thus, it may slow or halt Kelvin-Helmholtz contraction, in turn preventing the accretion of gas and the formation of Jovian planets.
 The effect becomes relevant once the energy injection due to DM annihilation is comparable to the power generated by the Kelvin-Helmholtz mechanism.

 Contraction is set by the net energy loss, which is modified in the presence of DM annihilation,

-where $\dot{Q} $ is the radiative heat loss, $dU/dt$ the change in gravitational potential energy, $L_{\rm DM} (R)$ is the $R$ dependent heat injection due to DM annihilation, which we call DM luminosity, and $1/2 \leq c_1 \leq \infty$ is a factor which depends on the internal mass distribution (for a uniform sphere, $ c_1 = 3/5$).
+where $\dot{Q} $ is the radiative heat loss, $dU/dt$ the change in gravitational potential energy, $L_{\rm DM} (R)$ is the $R$ dependent heat injection due to DM annihilation, which we call DM luminosity (note that this is not necessarily directly observable as luminosity of the protoplanet), and $1/2 \leq c_1 \leq \infty$ is a factor which depends on the internal mass distribution (for a uniform sphere, $ c_1 = 3/5$).
+As discussed below DM energy injection leads to halting of the contraction process, such that Eq.(\ref{eq:enloss}) approaches a steady state configuration.
+We do not consider other subleading effects on the contraction.

 Initially, dark matter heat injections will raise the temperature of the protoplanet, increasing its radiative heat loss.
-However, above a certain temperature the mixture of hydrogen and helium gas acquires enough thermal energy such that particles near its surface reach the escape velocity.
-We estimate that this happens for temperatures above which
+However, above a certain temperature the mixture of hydrogen and helium gas acquires enough thermal energy such that particles near its surface reach the escape energy and become unbound.
+Here, we assume that the system reaches thermal equilibrium fast compared to the time scales of matter accretion.
+This is justified, as given convection velocities of $v_{\rm conv} \sim 10^{4} \text{cm}/\text{s}$ (see Ref. ~\cite{Freytag:2010kn} Fig. 10) the convection timescale is between 10 and 1000 days, depending on the evolutionary stage.

-where $\Gamma_{\rm J}$ is the flux of escaping particles given by the Jeans escape formula \cite{jeans_2009}, with $n$ the number density of gas particles, $v_{\rm esc}$ the surface escape velocity, $v=\sqrt{2T/m}$, with $m$ being the mass of the gas particle, and $\dot{M} $ is the rate of growth of the planet in the absence of dark matter heat, which we take from simulation results presented in \cite{Lissauer:2008hn,d2021growth}.
-Equation~(\ref{eq:jeansflux}) overestimates the actual loss rate because it assumes the tail of the velocity distribution is replenished instantaneously, Therefore, to be conservative, we take $C =10$.
-This gives us maximum hydrogen escape temperatures of $ T_{\rm max} \sim 8 $ K and $ 10^3$ K in the envelope and in the core respectively.
+This process will be in competition with the mass accretion rate, which we take from numerical simulations~\cite{Lissauer:2008hn}.
+To quantify the particle loss rate we consider the generalisation of the Jeans escape rate $ \Gamma^0_{\rm J}(T)$~\cite{jeans_2009}.
+The atmospheric particle loss has a number of uncertainties, based on the distance from the host star, or planetary dynamics, see for example~\cite{yiugit2021martian}.
+However, for our analytic estimate we choose to focus on the Jeans escape criterion.
+The big advantage of this simple analytic treatment is that the effect of escape into a dense unbound gas cloud can be included by considering a chemical potential difference, as we demonstrate below.